 When we think back on our life, we recall defining moments.
 Our first kiss.
 Graduating from college.
 Walking down the aisle after being married.

 Apart from these, we tend to believe that special moments are serendipitous.
-The Power of Moments debunks that myth – defining moments can be created, and we don’t have to wait for them to happen.
+The Power of Moments by Chip and Dan Heath debunks that myth – defining moments can be created, and we don’t have to wait for them to happen.

 My favorite quote from the book is this: